Azure/Industrial-IoT/docs/security/cosmosdb-jupyter-notebook-2021-08-12.md

 # Change the Azure Cosmos DB accounts Primary Read-write key
 - Log into the Azure Portal

-- Goto the "Azure Cosmos DB account" resource of the resource group into which the Industrial-IoT Platform has been deployed.
+- Goto the "Azure Cosmos DB account" resource of the Industrial-IoT Platform

 - Goto "Keys" "Read-write Keys" and "Regenerate Primary Key".
 Fetch the new "Primary Connection String"

-- Goto the "Key vault" of the resource group into which the Industrial-IoT Platform has been deployed.
+- Goto the "Key Vault" of the Industrial-IoT Platform

 - Goto "Secrets" and select "pcs-cosmosdb-connstring" and add a "New Version" of the secret with:
     - Upload options: Manual